MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample5.md

 Our goal is to colorize faces of the *Octasphere* in red, if they are close to or even intersect the cubic WEM.
 And we like to colorize faces of the *Octasphere* in green, if these faces are far away from the cubic WEM.

 Open the tab *Editor* of the panel of `SoLUTEditor`.
 This tab allows to interactively select a color for each PVL-value.
 Select the color point on the left side.
 Its *Position* value is supposed to be 0, so we like to select the *Color* *red* in order to color-code small distances between the WEMs in red.
 In addition to that, increase the *Opacity* of this color point.
 Next, select the right color point.
 Its *Position* is supposed to be 3 and thus equals value of the field *New Range Max*.
-As these color point colorize large distances between WEMs, select the *Color* *green*.
+As these color points colorize large distances between WEMs, select the *Color* *green*.
 You can add new color points by clicking on the colorized bar in the panel.
 Select for example the *Color* *yellow* for a color point in the middle.
 Select and shift the color points to get the desired visualization.

 ![Changing the LUT](/images/tutorials/dataobjects/surfaces/DO12_09.png "Changing the LUT")